Levels Of Care & Treatment Services At Ohio Recovery Center

 Dual Diagnosis Treatment

-If you live with a co-occurring mental health disorder (such as depression, bipolar disorder, or schizophrenia), your treatment plan should include dual diagnosis treatment.
+If you live with a co-occurring mental health and substance use disorder, your treatment plan should include dual diagnosis treatment.

 This type of treatment addresses addiction alongside other mental health concerns.
-Depending on your needs, it may include both mental health and substance use services like therapy, psychiatry, and support groups.
+Depending on your needs, it may include both mental health and substance use services like therapy, medication, stabilization, and support groups.

 When you treat your addiction and other mental health conditions at the same time, you significantly lower your risk of relapse.

-Your doctors may also recommend that you stay at a sober living house.
+Your treatment team may also recommend that you stay at a sober living house.
 These houses are safe, structured environments that help people in recovery readjust to normal life.

 In addition, your aftercare plan may include continuing outpatient treatment for your mental health or substance abuse issue.

-If you or someone you love lives with alcohol or drug addiction, please contact Ohio Recovery Center.
-Our dedicated healthcare providers offer a variety of holistic treatment options to help you lead a fulfilling life, please reach out to us today.
+To learn how our dedicated healthcare providers offer a variety of holistic treatment options to help you lead a fulfilling life, please reach out to us today.